bertolinimarco/Seth-Color-Scheme/README.md

 # README #

-A Seti_UI color scheme mod for Sublime Text 3
+A Seti_UI syntax mod for Sublime Text 3, with focus on HTML-CSS-Sass-JS

 ## Usage ##